Niphoros-Tech-TA/personal-scripts/proxmox/cloud-init/setup.md

 ## Creating the cloud-init yaml file

 Make sure that the password in question is hashed and then introduced in the file.
-This can by achieved by using the following command:
+The file needs to be saved here `/var/lib/vz/snippets/` This can by achieved by using the following command:

 ```bash